mosets/docs/importer.md

 If you're an active Mosets Tree subscriber, you can download MT Importer from your [Mosets account](http://www.mosets.com/login/).

+> Note: MT Importer can not be used to import or upgrade from older version of Mosets Tree.
+Refer to the [Migration]({{version}}/migration-guide) section for migrating your Mosets Tree directory to another site.
+Refer to the [Upgrade]({{version}}/upgrade) section for upgrading Mosets Tree to the latest version.

 ## Installing MT Importer

 Installation of MT Importer is similar to other component's installation in Joomla.